 First a gratifying development: more and more women in Europe are employed.
 In Q3 2016, their employment rate reached the historical high water mark of 65.5% – in 1995 it was still 55%.
 While these numbers show a positive trend, they also demonstrate the still prevalent discrepancy between the genders.
 The employment rate for men lies at around 77.4%.
 In addition, women still receive lower salaries, are less likely to work in leadership positions, and are more likely to take time off to raise children or care for loved ones.
 Comparison: while 32% of European women work part-time, the percentage is only 9% for men.

 Poor in old age

 This labor market situation is also reflected in retirement age.
-On average, women in Europe receive 38% lower pensions than men.1 They are correspondingly also affected by poverty in old age more frequently.
-In the EU in 2015, approx. 16% of women and 12% of men on average were considered at risk of poverty.
+On average, women in Europe receive 38% lower pensions than men.
+They are correspondingly also affected by poverty in old age more frequently.
+According to Destatis, in the EU in 2015, approx. 16% of women and 12% of men on average were considered at risk of poverty.
 German retirees do even worse.
 18% of women over 65 had to make do with little money.
 Among men of the same age it was approx. 15%.
-The negative leader was Estonia with a whopping 43%.2
+The negative leader was Estonia with a whopping 43%.

 Private retirement plan?
 Maybe later…